pryley/site-reviews/tests/pest/README.md

 a return value into a stub to reach the second kind: a test that asserts against a body we invented proves nothing about the real plugin.

+### The integrations the stubs leave dark

+A stub only wakes an integration if it satisfies that integration's `isInstalled()` AND its version gate.
+Five currently do not, and the stubs are NOT to be hand-edited to fix that — they are generated from the upstream source, so waking these means regenerating the stub from a newer release:

+- **Avada** (`FUSION_BUILDER_VERSION` 3.11.7, needs 3.12.0), **Breakdance**
+  (2.3.0-rc.2, needs 2.5.0) and **WPBakery** (7.9.0, needs 8.0) are installed but
+  fail the version gate, so they register no hooks and take the `notify()` path on every boot.
+- **GamiPress** declares no `GAMIPRESS_VER`, and **WooRewards** declares neither `\LWS_WooRewards` nor `\LWS\WOOREWARDS\Core\Trace`.

+One stub can never be loaded: **action-scheduler**, because the plugin bundles Action Scheduler itself (`vendors/woocommerce/action-scheduler`) and the stub would redeclare it.
+See `tests/pest/mu-plugins` for that list and its reasons — it is two entries long, and both are traced.

+Bricks, Divi and Flatsome are themes, not plugins: their `isInstalled()` asks `wp_get_theme(get_template())`, which no stub can answer.
+They would need the theme on disk in wp-env.

+`ActiveIntegrationsTest` asserts all of the above, so it is the thing that will tell you when a regenerated stub has changed the picture.

 ## Coverage

 The whole of `plugin/` is in scope, `Integrations` included (see above).
 The